DiVincenzo's criteria: Justification

 DiVincenzo proposed his criteria after many attempts to construct a quantum computer.
-Below describes why these statements are important, and presents examples.
+Below describes why these statements are important and presents examples.

 Scalability with well-characterised qubits

 Most models of quantum computation require the use of qubits.
 Quantum mechanically, a qubit is defined as a 2-level system with some energy gap.
 This can sometimes be difficult to implement physically, and so we focus on a particular transition of atomic levels.
 Whatever the system we choose, we require that the system remain almost always in the subspace of these two levels, and in doing so we can say it is a well-characterised qubit.
 An example of a system that is not well characterised would be two one-electron quantum dots, with potential wells each occupied by a single electron in one well or the other, which is properly characterised as a single qubit.
 However, in considering a state such as $|00\rangle +|11\rangle$, such a system would correspond to a two-qubit state.

-With today's technology, a system that has a well characterised qubit can be created, but it is a challenge to create a system that has an arbitrary number of well-characterised qubits.
+With today's technology, a system that has a well-characterised qubit can be created, but it is a challenge to create a system that has an arbitrary number of well-characterised qubits.
 Currently, one of the biggest problems being faced is that we require exponentially larger experimental setups to accommodate a greater number of qubits.
-The quantum computer is capable of exponential speed-ups in computing classical algorithms for prime factorisation of numbers; but if this requires an exponentially large setup, then our advantage is lost.
+The quantum computer is capable of exponential speed-ups in computing classical algorithms for prime factorisation of numbers, but if this requires an exponentially large setup, then our advantage is lost.
 In the case of using liquid-state nuclear magnetic resonance (NMR), it was found that increased macroscopic size led to system initialisation that left computational qubits in a highly mixed state.
-In spite of this, a computation model was found that could still use these mixed states for computation, but the more mixed these states are the weaker the induction signal corresponding to a quantum measurement is.
-If this signal is below the noise threshold, a solution is to increase the size of the sample to boost the signal strength; and this is the source of the non-scalability of liquid-state NMR as a means for quantum computation.
+Despite this, a computation model was found that could still use these mixed states for computation, but the more mixed these states are the weaker the induction signal corresponding to a quantum measurement is.
+If this signal is below the noise threshold, a solution is to increase the size of the sample to boost the signal strength, and this is the source of the non-scalability of liquid-state NMR as a means for quantum computation.
 One could say that as the number of computational qubits increases they become less well characterised until a threshold is reached at which they are no longer useful.